Children - Terms and Conditions

 - The student’s parent or guardian is required to pay for lessons in advance, for each term, as follows:

 - Payment may be made per term.
 The fee per term varies, depending on how many weeks each term has, and the individual programme of lessons for the student.
 The fee for each student will be set out in a fee schedule, to be provided by the teacher and agreed by the parent.
 All fees are subject to review on an annual basis.

-- Payment for any term includes the minimum number of individual and group lessons.
+- Payment for any term includes the minimum number of individual and ensemble classes.

 - Payment for the student’s first term of lessons must be made within 14 calendar days from the date of signing this contract.

 - Thereafter, payment for each term must be made within 14 calendar days of the first day of the relevant term.